Jump directly to the page contents

 The exhibition presents urban transport from the present all the way back to the 1900s.
 Learn about horse-drawn trams, bicycles, automobiles and much more.

-Urban Transport Overview
+Other themes – Urban Transport

 The traffic timeline in Hall I traces vehicles and objects from the 1900s up to the present day.
 On display are various means of public transport, such as trams and buses, as well as many vehicles that brought individual mass transport to the streets – from bicycles to the small and medium-sized vehicles that were constructed by the millions in the post-war era.
 The peripheral areas of the exhibition are divided into thematic areas that delve into particular aspects of historical and current developments in the field, such as the environment and public transport.